PriyankaBehura05/Statistics-for-Machine-Learning-and-Exploratory-Data-Analysis-EDA-/analysis_report.md

 # Analysis Report: Statistics and Exploratory Data Analysis (EDA)

-## Introduction

-Data is the foundation of every Artificial Intelligence (AI) and Machine Learning (ML) system.
-Before training a machine learning model or building advanced AI applications such as chatbots, recommendation systems, Large Language Models (LLMs), and Retrieval-Augmented Generation (RAG) systems, it is important to understand and prepare the data properly.
-Exploratory Data Analysis (EDA) and data cleaning help engineers identify patterns, errors, missing values, outliers, and relationships within the dataset.
-High-quality data leads to accurate predictions, while poor-quality data can negatively impact model performance.

----

 ## 1. Why is data cleaning important before ML training?

 Data cleaning is an essential step before training any machine learning model because real-world datasets often contain missing values, duplicate records, incorrect entries, and inconsistent formatting.
 Machine learning algorithms learn patterns directly from the data they receive.
 If the input data contains errors, the model will learn incorrect patterns and produce inaccurate results.